 Learning Objectives:

-• By examining primary source material, students will see how tensions caused by segregated spaces gave way to “race riots” or white mob attacks and eventually a legal battle argued by Thurgood Marshall for the desegregation of the SS Columbia ship.
+- By examining primary source material, students will see how tensions caused by segregated spaces gave way to “race riots” or white mob attacks and eventually a legal battle in which Thurgood Marshall filed a brief in her defense before the U.S. for the desegregation of the SS Columbia ship.

 Share to Google Classroom